PubInv/freespireco/proposal.md

 ## Why Public Invention?

-Public Invention has been a major and connecting player in the humanitarin engineering non-profit space since the pandemic began.
+Public Invention has been a major and connecting player in the humanitarian engineering non-profit space since the pandemic began.
 Through personal connections and the three public conferences which we hosted, we obtained a central position in the respiratory support sub-field.
 We have strong connections to [Helpful](https://helpfulengineering.org/), [Open Source Medical Supplies](https://opensourcemedicalsupplies.org/), and [COSMIC](https://cosmicmedical.ca/).
-Our [COVID19-Vent-list](https://docs.google.com/spreadsheets/d/1inYw5H4RiL0AC_J9vPWzJxXCdlkMLPBRdPgEVKF8DZw/edit?usp=sharing) project was a visible connector between the many disparate ventilation projects.
+Our [COVID19-Vent-list](https://docs.google.com/spreadsheets/d/1inYw5H4RiL0AC_J9vPWzJxXCdlkMLPBRdPgEVKF8DZw/edit?usp=sharing) spreadsheet was a visible connector between the many disparate ventilation projects used globally and widely cited.

 We have a proven track record of recruiting and managing small technical projects which produce a high impact.
 Chief among these